g00414253/fpga-vga-verilog_EvanDuffy/index.md

 The speed value is clamped within a range:
 A minimum limit of 32'd50000 prevents the fading from becoming too fast.
 A maximum limit of 32'd30000000 prevents it from becoming excessively slow.
-Summary:
-This logic dynamically adjusts the fading speed based on user input:

 ### **Simulation**
 Show how you simulated your own design.
 Are there any things to note?
 Demonstrate your understanding.
 Add a screenshot.
 Guideline: 1-2 short paragraphs.